TheLostHomeyAppRepositories/homey.dingz/README.md

    - Add each dimmers, shades, blinds name
    - Configure all dimmers, blinds and shades
    - **Test if device is installed correctly**
-1. Add device to Homey.
+1. Add dingz Switch to Homey.

 ---

 ## Changelog

+v1.1.1

+- dingzButtons reworked

 v1.1.0